 Property Management Blog

-After prospective tenant signs the lease, they are automatically granted certain rights under the Arizona residential landlord-tenant act.
+After prospective tenant signs the lease or rental agreement, they are automatically granted certain rights under the Arizona landlord-tenant act.
 For example, the legal right to a habitable rental property with the correct safety standards, the right to fair treatment, and the right to be provided certain disclosures.

-As an Arizona residential landlord, the lease agreement also gives you certain rights, such as the right to collect weekly or monthly payments of rent, the right to enter rented premises, and the right to evict a squatter or a tenant for a lease violation.
+As an Arizona landlord, the lease agreement also gives you certain rights, such as the right to collect weekly or monthly payments of rent, the right to enter rented property, and the right to evict a squatter or a tenant for a lease violation.

 In this post, we are giving you a basic overview of the Arizona residential landlord and tenant law, including the rights and obligations of a landlord and renter.